 You would recall, that there used to be a prevalent practice in the game of cricket of giving the benefit of doubt to a batsman when the umpires were in some doubt about his dismissal.
 Though this practice was in force for a long time, but has eventually died completely with the advent of modern technology when it could be conclusively proved that the batsman should not be given the benefit.
 There is what we call as the ‘hot spot’ technology apart from numerous HD cameras that record and replay the moment of reckoning from so many angles and perspectives that decision can be reviewed and corrected in no time.
-With this, all the benefit that the batsman was earlier endowed with arousing from doubt, came to an end.
-In other games too, for example, badminton and tennis the benefit of doubt is not being given anymore since the time technology has been in play.
+With this, all the benefit that a batsman was earlier endowed with arousing from doubt, came to an end.
+In other games too, for example, badminton and tennis the benefit of doubt is not being given anymore since the time technology has come into play.
 Furthermore, to restrict the benefit of doubt coming out heavily in favour of one player being declared the winner, the match comprises of not just one game but a series of 3 or 5 games.
 To conclusively state who is a better player among the two, it is important to play these many games so that nothing is left to chance.
 Since there should remain no undue benefit-of-doubt given to either of the players, therefore we have best-of-three or a best-of-five games.
 Each team or a person plays a set of three or five games (why not 2 or 4?) to conclude a decisive victory without an iota of doubt.
 In a nutshell, we all hate remaining in doubt or acting upon chances.

 In the trial as well as selection matches for a particular game ahead of final selections to the playing squad at the Olympics, not enough opportunity might have been given to a promising sportsperson.
 If there remains even an iota of doubt in the minds of the selectors with regard to the demonstrated talent of the sportsperson, it is quite certain that he may be shown the door.
 A little doubt can play havoc with one’s career.
 The entire previous history of hard work and superlative performance gets washed out as the person is unable to impress the selectors in those few defining moments.
 What further we should understand is that a person might possess ‘raw talent’ but unless it is amenable to be sharpened and polished it could be of little use.
 The talent could also be short lived and wild, both unworthy of being nurtured or cultivated.